jonascarpay/fizzbuzz-firehose/README.md

 ### Assembly peeping

-Before we continue to step 2, if you permit me, a brief aside on assembly.
+Before we continue to step 2, a brief aside on assembly.

 Assembly might seem intimidating, but you really don't need to be able to read it for looking at it to be useful.
 Above is a great example, and something that I do all the time: make a change, and see if/how the assembly changes.
-This teaches you a lot about what sort of things get optimized away, but more importantly, it allows you to pick more readable alternatives, confident that you're not sacrificing performance.
+It teaches about what sort of things get optimized away, which is a great skill because it allows you to pick more readable alternatives, confident that you're not sacrificing performance[^manual_opt].

+[^manual_opt]:
-I used to work in HFT, and one of my great frustrations is people writing unmaintainable code because they _think_ it's faster.
+    Aside on the aside: I used to work in performance-sensitive environments, and one of my great great frustrations is people blindly hand-optimizing code.
+    It turns out, code that has transparent data flows is easy to understand for both humans and the compiler, and the compiler is better at optimizing than you are.
+    Conversely, if the compiler _doesn't_ optimize something, instead of trying to hand-optimize it yourself, it's usually more productive to find out _why_ the compiler didn't optimize it itself.
+    It usually has a good reason, and understanding it allows you to tackle the root cause.

 Of course there's [Compiler Explorer](https://godbolt.org/), but my recommendation is to get comfortable with the amazing [`cargo-show-asm`](https://github.com/pacak/cargo-show-asm).
 Some `cargo-show-asm` tips:
 - Run `cargo-show-asm` in the project root, and then find your function in the list.
 If it doesn't show up, add `#[inline(never)]`.
 - Rule of thumb: more assembly is almost always worse.